NovaMachina-Mods/ExNihiloSequentia/README.md

 [![](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The source code of this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+Artwork of this mod is licensed under an All rights reserved license: Copyright &copy;2023 NovaMachina-Mods All rights reserved.

 # Maven